msrasys/nnscaler/docs/parallel_module.md

 # Parallel Module

-Besides the support of end-to-end model training, Cube can also convert a `torch.nn.Module` to a parallel module.
+Cube can parallelize a `torch.nn.Module` to a parallel module.
 A parallel module is a special `torch.nn.Module` but runs in multiple gpus/nodes.
 All the complexity of distributed training/inferring is hidden from the user.

+Currently we support three kinds of parallelism: data parallelism, tensor parallelism and pipeline parallelism (model parallelism).
+We can also combine them to get the best performance.

+Data parallelism and tensor parallelism are support for all kinds of module, but pipeline parallelism is only supported for end2end modules for scheduling reason.

+An end2end module is a module which satisfies:
+- the first argument of `module.forward` is the data sample
+- the first return value of `module.forward` is the loss (scalar tensor)

+The above restrictions are necessary for the pipeline parallelism to work.
+Of course, you can still use the parallel module without pipeline parallelism for end2end modules.

-## An example
+## Examples

 - Example 1: Parallelize the whole module